aikazu/ikan-kan/README.md

 - **Fish Collection**: Discover and collect hundreds of unique fish species
 - **Ecosystem Management**: Balance fishing with sustainability
 - **Educational Elements**: Learn about marine life through gameplay

+## Visuals

+The game features a calming water-based environment where players can:
+- Click on colorful animated fish to catch them
+- Progress through various fishing locations from backyard ponds to deep seas
+- Collect and upgrade different types of equipment
+- Experience visual feedback with ripple effects and bubble animations

 ## Installation